pncsoares/dotnet-rabbitmq/README.md

 > We have examples for all of this types of exchanges (find them below)

+> ### ⚠️ Important note
+>
+> Now, two concepts that are extremely important when it comes to a queue 👇

+## Lifetime of a message

+The lifetime of a message is determined by the time to live (TTL).

+If the TTL is set to 20000 milliseconds, then the lifetime of the message will be 20 seconds.

+## Prefetch count

+Basically if you have multiple consumers connected to a queue, then, prefetch count tells how many messages that particular consumer can prefetch and process.

+Example of a prefetch count of 2 in a queue with 10 messages: each consumer gets 2 messages, in other words, two messages will be delivered per consumer.

 # Setup

 ## How to install RabbitMQ